dotnet/designs/accepted/2022/simplify-rid-model.md

 - A basic, default, form that is distro-agnostic and unversioned, like `linux-x64`, oriented on broad compatibility.
 - A specific, source-build, form, that is distro-specific and versioned, like `rhel.8-x64`, oriented on distro version specialization (and matching distro practices).

-Note: The source-build term is a poor term, used in this way.
-In the fullness of time, we want to move all builds to source-build, at which point this terminology would fail to make any sense.
-For now, we'll continue to use the term to mean "not Microsoft's build".

-The use of `rhel.8-x64` in the host RID list is a bit odd.
-That list is intended for NuGet asset probing, but (as described earlier), we don't expect there to be distro-specific NuGet packages.
-Distro-specific RIDs are primarily intended for restoring various packs.
-We may find that restoring RID-specific pack and NuGet package assets should be separated, in terms of how the RIDs are specified.
-For now, the doc will be left as-is, and assumes that one list controls both scenarios.

 Consider these two commands:

 ```bash